 Another helpful tool from Peacemaker Ministries is their explanation for a sincere and heartfelt confession.
 Often, people say things like: "I'm sorry if I hurt you," or "Maybe I was wrong," or "That's water under the bridge."
 These statements trivialize what should be a more thoughtful and intentional conversation.
-Consider these seven components of a confession:122
+Consider these seven components of a confession:

-- Address everyone involved 1.
+- 1. Address everyone involved

-- Avoid if, but, and maybe
+- 2. Avoid if, but, and maybe

-- Avoid if, but, and r

-Admit specifically
+- 3. Admit specifically

 - 4. Acknowledge the hurt

 - 5. Accept the consequences

 - 6. Alter your behavior

 - 7. Ask for forgiveness